NehharShah/nexus-por/README.md

-# Nexus zkVM Proof of Reserves
+# Nexus zkVM Proof of Reserves POC

 A POC on Proof of Reserves system using the [Nexus zkVM SDK](https://github.com/nexus-xyz/nexus-zkvm).